mikejbanta/RallyAppLegal/Terms_of_Service.md

 - Intellectual property disputes
 - Injunctive relief

-Arbitration will be conducted by a neutral arbitrator in accordance with [Arbitration Association] rules.
+Arbitration will be conducted by a neutral arbitrator in accordance with Appropriate rules.
 You waive your right to participate in class actions.

 ### 18.3 Exceptions
 Either party may seek injunctive relief in court to prevent harm while arbitration is pending.